mongock/mongock/README.md

 }
 ```

+## Spring specific features
-## Injecting custom dependencies to change logs
+### Injecting custom dependencies with Spring Boot

 Right now this is only possible by using SpringBootMongock(no SpringMongock) and injecting Spring Application Context to your builder as shown below.
-As explained in section [Build and run SpringBootMongock](#build-and-run-springBootMongock), once you have injected the Spring ApplicationContext, you can use your beans in Mongock changeSet methods via method parameter.
+As explained in section [Build and run SpringBootMongock](#build-and-run-springbootmongock), once you have injected the Spring ApplicationContext, you can use your beans in Mongock changeSet methods via method parameter.
 Don't use @autowired annotation.

 For example having a springdata repository  'PersonRepository' in your project, that you wish to use in your changeSet, you can use it like follow